-Even when people follow these steps to the letter, we often see accident victims make one big mistake in the moments after the wreck: minimizing their injuries.
+We often see accident victims make one big mistake in the moments after the wreck: minimizing their injuries.
 They may say things like, “I’m fine!” or “It’s just a scratch.”
-Often, this is because they are relieved not to have sustained obviously catastrophic injuries, like broken bones or deep wounds.
-Adrenaline, which surges through the body as a response to a stressful situation, may also prevent someone from feeling pain in that moment.
+Often, this is because they are relieved not to have sustained obviously catastrophic injuries.
+Adrenaline may also prevent someone from feeling pain at that moment.
+This hormone surges through your body as a response to a stressful situation.

 How will I know if I need medical attention after a wreck?

-The first thing to evaluate is the level of pain you’re experiencing.
-Some injuries obviously warrant emergency care, including major bleeding, head trauma, and difficulty breathing.
-You should also consider going to an Emergency Room if you are experiencing head or neck pain, since upper neck and spine injuries can occur even in low-speed collisions and often have lasting consequences.
+First, evaluate is your pain levels.
+Some injuries obviously warrant emergency care.
+Those include major bleeding, head trauma, and difficulty breathing.
+You should also consider going to an Emergency Room if you are experiencing head or neck pain.
+Upper neck and spine injuries can occur even in low-speed collisions and often have lasting consequences.

 What if I don’t experience pain at the scene of the accident, but it develops later?

 It’s important to remember that your decision about whether to seek emergency treatment at the accident scene doesn’t have to be final.
 If you go home and feel an onset of significant pain a few hours later, you can still go to the emergency room.
-Physicians there have experience with traumatic accidents, and they’ll be able to give you a realistic evaluation.
+Doctors in the ED have experience with traumatic accidents.
+They’ll be able to give you a realistic evaluation.